NREL/openstudio-model-articulation-gem/lib/measures/create_bar_from_doe_building_type_ratios/README.md

 ## Development Comments

-This measure relies on the openstudio-standards gem which is included in the OpenStudio CLI as well as a number of resources files listed below that are contained in the measure's `resources` directory.
+This measure relies on the openstudio-standards gem which is included in the OpenStudio CLI as well as a number of resources files listed below that are contained in the openstudio-extenstion gem which is also included in the OpenStudio CLI measure's `resources` directory.
 Other than the arguments almost none of the measure code is in the measure.rb file.
-The resource files are used by a number of measures and should be udpated from the shared library and not within this measure.
+The resource files are used by a number of measures and should be updated from the shared library and not within this measure.
  - os_lib_model_generation.rb
  - os_lib_model_simplification.rb
  - os_lib_geometry.rb